 Whether through travel or credit card welcome bonuses, you’ve worked hard for your points.
 The last thing you want to do is redeem them for less than they’re worth.
 That’s why it’s so important to understand the value of your points.
 By having a baseline to compare your redemption against, you’ll get the most out of your rewards.

-To figure out whether a flight or hotel is a good redemption, simply divide the cash rate by the required points and multiply by a hundred.
+To figure out whether a flight or hotel is a good redemption, divide the cash rate by the required points and multiply by a hundred.
 For example, an American Airlines ticket requiring 25,000 miles that costs $400 would get you 1.6 cents per mile.
-That’s well over Slickdeals’ valuation of AAdvantage miles at 1.4 cents each, making this a good redemption.
+That’s more than Slickdeals’ valuation of AAdvantage miles at 1.3 cents each, making this a good redemption at the time of this writing.

 3. Not Understanding Award Program Rules